facebookresearch/nevergrad/docs/windows.md

 ![Creating environment](resources/windows_screenshots/create.PNG)

 Now go back to the main page of Anaconda navigator (by clicking on *Home* in the left menu).
-You can see that you are now in the new new environment.
-No soft are installed, we will install "*Powershell Prompt*", by clicking on the install button under it.
+You can see that you are now in the new environment.
+No soft are installed yet.
+First, we will install "*Powershell Prompt*", by clicking on the install button under it.

 Once installed, this buttun becomes a "launch" button, then just launch it.